philzook58/philzook58.github.io/_drafts/2020-11-16-Separation_Logic.markdown

 wordpress_id: 2997
 ---

+Dynamic asseretions of separation logic queries.
+Programmers like these.
+Can be written in host language.
+Can be turned off.
+Useful debugging and documentation tool.
+Gets people thinking about the right stuff.
+Lightweight verification.
+Cody had the idea that garbage collectors must already be doing a lot of the work necessary.
+Might be an interesting
+&& is easy
+(heap, bool) * (heap, bool)

+emp * (x -> y)
+x.head -> y is   ([x.head] , x.head === y)
+emp is ([], true)
+(x, a ) * (y, b) = ( x ++ y,  noverlap(xs, ys) && a && b )

+nooverlap(  )

+Using physical equality to reify the heap graph.

+A language that is low level enough
+What about a seperation logic fuzzer?

+Shape analysis is talking about something similar.
+It tracks graphs https://research.cs.wisc.edu/wpis/papers/cc2000.pdf  Null?
+May alias, must alias, others.
+An abstract domain for heap states.

+Abstract domain of other graphs.
+Armando had that one class.

+Heaps as partial maps.
+Heaps as graphs?

+strong equality
+===

+Points-to analysis

 Compiling speration logic to Z3.
 I'd want to representy maps.
 The big shift for me is that seperation logic wants to talk about partial maps/functions.